advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 However, when attempting to use Homer to explain the psychology of Alexander the Great, one has to be much more careful, because there are other naturalistic explanations than just a single text.
-While far from being highly influential, the actual causal relationship through history are always more complex than what is communicated through language.
+While being highly influential text, the actual causal relationship through history are always more complex than what is communicated through language.

 The point is: You can not just take reality and put it side by side with poetry to justify this as a valid comparison.